 These developments have revolutionized the clinical approach to neurodegenerative diseases and Alzheimer's disease in particular.
-The IM2A has been very proactive in the new definition of Alzheimer's disease, including the early stage, now known as the prodromal stage of Alzheimer's disease .
+The IM2A has been very proactive in the new definition of Alzheimer's disease, including the early stage, now known as the prodromal stage of Alzheimer's disease 2.
 It is now possible to identify patients at the very first symptoms of the disease and even earlier.
 But this is done at the expense of an invasive (lumbar puncture) or costly (amyloid PET and Tau PET) examination, which limits its application in clinical practice.
-This is all the more so since the use of the lesion-targeting PET scanner (amyloid PET and Tau PET) is not authorized in France for clinical purposes.
-For these reasons, we seek to identify biomarkers of neurodegenerative diseases in the blood of patients.
+Flutemetamol 18F, used for amyloid PET scan, reimbursement in France was decided only in July 2022 and conditions are still very restrictive.

-The model introduced in 2010 by Jack et al (see below) has not been disproved.
-The lesions of the disease are present long before the first symptoms for which they are responsible.
+The model introduced in 2010 by Jack et al 3 (see below) has not been disproved.
+The lesions of the disease are present long before the first symptoms do appear.
 It is therefore now possible to identify Alzheimer's disease early, well before it has reached the stage of dementia, and therefore it should be possible to act and stop the disease process before major brain damages have occurred.